Find the best prices on the drinks you want, enjoy exclusive voucher codes and make amazing savings

 Beaujolais Wine

-The Beaujolais has had a very checkered career over the last few decades.
-Situated in eastern France, just south of the main Burgundy region, it came to fame in the 1970s, when the craze for Beaujolais Nouveau hit first Paris, and then the UK and the US.
-Its fame was also it’s downfall, as the wave of popularity waned at the turn of the century, and in 2001, producers were forced to destroy thousands of litres, due to collapsed sales.
+Beaujolais has had a very checkered career over the last few decades.
+Situated in eastern France, just south of the main Burgundy wine region, it came to fame in the 1970s, when the craze for Beaujolais Nouveau hit first Paris, and then the UK and the US.
+The wave of popularity waned at the turn of the century, exacerbated by scandals of illegal blending and adulterated wines, leading to producers being forced to destroy 1.1 million cases of Beaujolais Nouveau due to collapsed sales in 2001.
+Now, the region has responded with focus on quality, which was largely lacking in the 20th centruy Beaujolais wine, and you can find great quality Nouveau, village and Cru level wine that has begun to rival the expensive Pinot Noir's of Burgundy.

 Beaujolais Vineyard

-However, at the heart of this, is a classic French region, situated in some of the most beautifully bucolic landscape in all of France, which produces lots of very average, but also some truly stunning red wines, which easily deserve their place in the history book of French wine.
+This is a classic French wine region, situated in one of the most beautifully bucolic landscapes in all of France, which produces some truly stunning red wines which easily deserve their place in the history book of French wine.

 Beaujolais is unique in both its style of wine, and the fact that 99% of the wine production is red, and of one single grape variety, Gamay.
-There is a little Pinot Noir produced, to add to the blend, but this has to be phased out, legally, by 2015.
-The 1% of white wine that is produced for Beaujolais blanc, is from the chardonnay or Aligote grapes, and again , they are sometimes used in the production of traditional red Beaujolais, with 15% permitted.
+Pinot Noir was once part of the blend, but this was legally phased out in 2015.
+The 1% of white wine that is produced for Beaujolais blanc is made from Chardonnay (Aligote was also phased out in 2024).
+There is also some rose made.

-The star of the show in this region is the Gamay grape, which produces exuberant, bright, juicy, fruity, low tannin, light reds, for early drinking.
-At their youthful best, they are bursting with joyous, glugging fruit flavours; at their top level, they produce gloriously ripe, fruit-driven, yet textured and structured reds, with entrancing style; but at their simple worst, they are insipid, thin, and yawn- inspiringly dull.
+Gamay produces exuberant, bright, juicy, fruity, low tannin, light reds, for early drinking.
+At their youthful best, they are bursting with joyous, glugging fruit flavours; at their top level, they produce gloriously ripe, fruit-driven, yet textured and structured reds, with entrancing style; but at their worst, they are insipid, thin, and yawn- inspiringly dull.

-The town of Villefranche lies at the centre of the region, with Lyons at its southernmost point.
 The region naturally divides into two, both in terms of weather and soil types.
-The north is hillier, with granite and limestone soils, and a slightly cooler climate; it is here that all the top quality, Beaujolais Crus wines are produced.
+The north is hillier, with granite and limestone soils, and a slightly cooler climate; it is here that all the top quality Beaujolais Crus wines are produced.
 The south has a warmer climate, a flatter landscape, and has richer, sandstone and clay soils, which lead to lighter, softer, less structured styles of wine – the majority of entry level Beaujolais wines, will come from the southern area.

 Styles Of Wine Produced In Beaujolais